schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/ONBOARDING_TASKS.md

 - Introduction to integration tests
 - Review and documentation of work results

 These lessons should not take longer than a week.
+Keep the tasks manageable for someone onboarding to a *Junior* PHP developer without much experience in Shopware or Symfony.
+Older tutorials (e.g. for Shopware 6.4) make use of custom tools like `bin/console <task>` or `./psh.phar`, mention their Shopware 6.7 equivalents or replacement techniques.